huffyhenry/shot-generation/README.md

 # shot-generation
-Rigorous Bayesian modelling of shooting in soccer.
+Bayesian modelling of shot generation and conversion in soccer.

 ### Model
 The model is described briefly in a